girishramnani/appbase_blog/README.md

 ## TODO

 + create an admin panel for adding new blog post with markdown.
-+ use app base for storage of blog posts.
++ <strike>use app base for storage of blog posts.</strike>
-+ sue app base for realtime comment streaming.
++ use app base for realtime comment streaming.